The MPLS working group request that

 either normative or informative?

-The references are correctly split.
+Yes, the references are correctly identified.

 (14) Are there normative references to documents that are not ready for